ddemarco5/ddemarco5.github.io/index.md

 ### Centurion CPU6 LLVM Backend
 **Code:** [https://github.com/ddemarco5/llvm-project-centurion](https://github.com/ddemarco5/llvm-project-centurion)

 Midway through 2022 I stumbled across a very cool youtube channel, [Usagi Electric](https://www.youtube.com/@UsagiElectric).
 He's a very interesting dude based in Texas who found and restored a very unique minicomputer designed and built in the 80's by a forgotten company called "Centurion".
 Through the course of his resoration work and video releases he cultivated a small community around the computer, and they reverse engineered the instruction set of the very unique processor that was dubbed CPU6.
-This was very intersting to me, and I decided to take a leap into the deep and and try to write an LLVM backend for this CPU6 ISA.
-I've always been interested in LLVM but could never find a good reason to really sit down with it until then.
+This was very intersting to me, and I decided to take a leap into the deep end and try to write an LLVM backend for this CPU6 ISA.
+I've always been interested in LLVM but could never find a good reason to really sit down with it until this idea popped into my head.
 I found an excellent (albeit slightly dated) resource from one of the developers of the RISC-V LLVM backend that was essentially a step by step git contribution history of what it takes to build a backend for LLVM, a process that is anything but straightforward.
+I linked this resource in the git repo listed above for anyone curious about it.

 I never got far enough into the process to start implementing the codgen elements of a backend, but I was successful in implementing a fully functional ASM backend for LLVM for the CPU6.
 This means my fork of LLVM is able to use LLVM tools (llvm-as and llvm-dis) to assemble and disassemble functional ELF binaries for a minicomputer from the 1980s!
 Pretty cool!